 - 1. Stacks or piles of items of a flammable or combustible nature which are in the open air are: - 1.
 Not more than 2 m high; - 2.
 Built on a base not more than 2 m wide; - 3.
 Accessible on all sides by means of a passageway at least 1 m wide; and - 4.
 At least 4 m from any structure or from the school's boundary. - 2.
 Stacks or piles of items of a flammable or combustible nature that are inside school buildings: - a.
-Are stored in bays less than 3 m in length or width; and b.
-The top of the stack of material in each bay must be at least 75 cm below the ceiling of the building;

-c.
-There must be a clear passageway at least 1.5 m between each bay; and d.
-Flammable or combustible material does not accumulate on the land in a way that constitutes a danger by fire.

-- 3. Electrical equipment is checked and maintained in accordance with this manual; - 4.
+Are stored in bays less than 3 m in length or width; and - b.
+The top of the stack of material in each bay must be at least 75 cm below the ceiling of the building; - c.
+There must be a clear passageway at least 1.5 m between each bay; and - d.
+Flammable or combustible material does not accumulate on the land in a way that constitutes a danger by fire. - 3.
+Electrical equipment is checked and maintained in accordance with this manual; - 4.
 Gas bottles are correctly stored and bottles and fittings are checked and maintained; - 5.
-The kitchen flue is inspected at least twice annually and cleaned at least annually; - 6.
-Any fire hazard or critical defect in fire safety installations must be reported to the Principal immediately upon detection.
+Any fire hazard or critical defect in fire safety installations must be reported to the Finance Manager immediately upon detection.